 , which was derived from Martis

-, the genitive case of the name of the Roman god MARS
+, the genitive case of the name of the Roman god Mars

 .
 Saint Martin of Tours was a 4th-century bishop who is the patron saint of France.
 According to legend, he came across a cold beggar in the middle of winter so he ripped his cloak in two and gave half of it to the beggar.
 He was a favourite saint during the Middle Ages, and his name has become common throughout the Christian world.... [more]

-MILTIADES m Ancient Greek
+Miltiades m Ancient Greek

 Derived from Greek μίλτος (miltos)

 meaning "red earth" and the patronymic suffix ἴδης (ides)

 .
 This was the name of the general who led the Greek forces to victory against the Persians in the Battle of Marathon.

-NICHOLAS m English
+Nicholas m English

 From the Greek name Νικόλαος (Nikolaos)

-which meant "victory of the people"
+meaning "victory of the people"

 meaning "victory" and λαός (laos)

 meaning "people".
 Saint Nicholas was a 4th-century bishop from Anatolia who, according to legend, saved the daughters of a poor man from lives of prostitution.
 He is the patron saint of children, sailors and merchants, as well as Greece and Russia.
 He formed the basis for the figure known as Santa Claus (created in the 19th century from Dutch Sinterklaas

 ), the bringer of Christmas presents.... [more]

-Paul m English, French, German, Dutch, Swedish, Norwegian, Danish, Romanian, Biblical
+Paul m English, French, German, Dutch, Swedish, Norwegian, Danish, Estonian, Romanian, Biblical

 From the Roman family name Paulus

 in Latin.
 Paul was an important leader of the early Christian church.
 According to Acts in the New Testament, he was a Jewish Roman citizen who converted to Christianity after the resurrected Jesus

 appeared to him.
 After this he travelled the eastern Mediterranean as a missionary.
 His original Hebrew name was Saul